Ministry Intern Scheme

 "St Mary's has been a wonderful place for me to be a ministry trainee.
 I've been hugely welcomed by the church family here.
 I've grown lots in my love, knowledge and understanding of Christ, and I already have a far greater understanding of what it's like to do full time ministry.
 Two things I've particularly valued are:

 - St Mary's has a large number of different areas of ministry to get involved in, which means that I've learnt loads about ministry in different environments

-- St Mary's cares for their ministry trainees through one to ones, an adopted family, personal study time, and ministry training course.
+- St Mary's cares for their ministry interns through one to ones, an adopted family, personal study time, and ministry training course.
 I have grown hugely through all these things, and have been very thankful for the support I've received from the whole church family.

 "If you're thinking about full time ministry in the future and you want to work hard to glorify God in a church where there is loads of different things going on and lots of different people to get to know then St Mary's is a great place for you to come and serve."

 Our ministry intern scheme is a three-legged stool, with three vital elements: